 - Typos?
 Spell-check before submission.

 - Place a MORE tag around 100 words (If you’ve placed a graphic at the head, then less.
-Also, do not write before the head image.)
+Also, do not write before the header image.)

 - Use <h3> for headings and be sure to capitalize as done with titles.

 - Avoid superfluous italics, bold emphasis, trailing “…” ’s and UPPERCASING of words.
-Italics can be use for tonal emphasis, and bold emphasis may be used occasionally.
+Italics can be used for tonal emphasis, and bold emphasis may be used occasionally.